SimonPlays15/BetterBanSystem/readme.md

 - `betterbansystem.commands.*`
     - Grants the player the complete access to all commands
 - `betterbansystem.exempt.*`
-    - Grants the player the accessibility to exempt bans, kicks, warns and mutes (only from players).
+    - Grants the player the accessibility to exempt bans, kicks, warns, mutes (only from players) and all AutoMod actions.

 <details>
 <summary> Command Permissions </summary>